jinluchang/Qlattice/docs/qlat-pylib.md

     def load_double_from_float(self, path, *args):
 	def field_shift(self, shift, is_reflect = False):
 		# return new shifted SelectedField
-		# shift is the coordinate to shift
+        # shift is the coordinate to shift the field
 		# is_reflect determine whether to negate coordinate after shift
     def glb_sum_tslice(self):
 ```